LeonardoZanotti/godot-bot/README.md

-# godot-bot
+# Godot chaser bot
-Godot simple bot
+Godot simple bot that chases you over the game

+## Leonardo Zanotti